 Ronaldo faces multi-million tax fraud fine in Madrid court

-Cristiano Ronaldo is returning to Madrid for a court date on Tuesday in which he could be fined 18.8 million euros ($21.4 million) for tax fraud as part of a deal reached with the Spanish taxman.
+Cristiano Ronaldo returned to Madrid on Tuesday for a court appearance facing a 18.8 million euros ($21.4 million) fine for tax fraud in a deal reached with the Spanish tax authorities.

-As part of an agreement arranged in June with the former Real Madrid hero's lawyers, prosecutors are also asking that the Portuguese attacker, who last summer left the Spanish capital for Italian champions Juventus, be handed a 23-month jail sentence.
+As part of an agreement struck in June with the former Real Madrid player's lawyers, prosecutors are also asking that the Portuguese attacker, who last summer joined Italian champions Juventus, be handed a 23-month jail sentence.

 - Offshore companies -

 Madrid prosecutors opened a probe into Ronaldo in June 2017 and he was questioned in July that same year.

 "I have never hidden anything, nor have I had the intention of evading taxes," he told the court then, according to a statement from the sports agency which represents him, Gestifute.

 Prosecutors accuse him of having used companies in low-tax foreign jurisdictions -- notably the British Virgin Islands and Ireland -- to avoid having to pay the tax due in Spain on payments for his image rights between 2011 and 2014.

 His lawyers said there had been a difference in interpretation of what was and was not taxable in Spain, and deny any deliberate attempt to evade tax.